George Dashiell Bayard: Civil War

 On August 27, 1861, Bayard was promoted to colonel in the 1st Pennsylvania Cavalry, based in Tenallytown (now Tenleytown, Washington, D.C.).
-On November 26, 1861, he was and his cavalry rode into the crossroads hamlet of Dranesville in Fairfax County, Virginia, to investigate reports of Confederate activity.
+On November 26, 1861, he and his cavalry rode into the crossroads hamlet of Dranesville in Fairfax County, Virginia, to investigate reports of Confederate activity.
 Finding nothing but two enemy pickets, Bayard took the opportunity to arrest six local citizens whom Bayard in his official report described as "secessionists of the bitterest stamp."
 Leaving Dranesville, Bayard's troopers and prisoners came under fire from the woods.
 Two Union soldiers were wounded, Bayard's horse was killed, and Bayard himself was slightly wounded in the shoulder and thigh.

 Bayard was subsequently commissioned Chief of Cavalry of the III Corps and brigadier general of U.S. Volunteers on April 28, 1862.

 Bayard fought under John C. Frémont at the Battle of Cross Keys.
 In August 1862, at the Battle of Cedar Mountain, he led a Union Army advance.
 After the battle, Bayard and Confederate General J.E.B.
 Stuart met under a flag of truce to arrange the recovery of the dead from the battlefield.
 Bayard and Stuart were friends from the pre-war regular army.
 Stuart had been two years ahead of Bayard at West Point, and they served together in Company G, 1st U.S. Cavalry Regiment.

 Bayard was eventually promoted to Chief of Cavalry of the Left Grand Division, Army of the Potomac.
 With his old wound still bothering him, Bayard took a leave of absence for 13 days in September and consequently missed the Battle of Antietam.

 At the battle of Fredericksburg on December 13, 1862, Bayard was awaiting orders at the Bernard house, Union General William B. Franklin's headquarters.
 When a distant Confederate battery opened fire on the headquarters, Bayard declined to take shelter.
 An artillery round bounced through the front yard and struck Bayard in the upper leg, doing irreparable damage to the inguinal artery.
 Bayard was taken inside the Bernard house, where he lingered until the next day.
 He died the afternoon of December 14, just four days short of his 27th birthday.
 Engaged to be married to the daughter of the superintendent of the United States Military Academy, Bayard and his fiancee, Miss Mary Eleanor Bowman, had planned to be married on his birthday.
 He was buried in Princeton Cemetery in Princeton, New Jersey.
 On his gravestone is carved the Bayard family motto, Sans peur et sans reproche (Without fear or reproach).